-It is imperative to note that fundamental rights are enforceable against the State alone and privacy as a fundamental right is not enforceable against non-state actors.
+It is imperative to note that fundamental rights are enforceable against the State alone and privacy as a fundamental right is not enforceable against non-state actors (apart from few exceptions).
 This poses a question as to which legislation governs privacy breaches where non-state actors are involved.
 To address the issue, Information Technology Act, 2000 (“IT Act”) was amended in the year 2008 to bring in new provisions such as Section 43-A and Section 72-A. Section 43-A of the IT Act primarily deals with the compensation for negligence in implementing and maintaining ‘reasonable security practices and procedures’ in relation to ‘sensitive personal data or information’ (“SPDI”) while Section 72-A of the IT Act mandates punishment for disclosure of ‘personal information’ in breach of lawful contract or without the information provider’s consent.

 On 13 April 2011, the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules, 2011 (“SPDI Rules”) were issued under section (2) of section 87 read with section 43-A of the IT Act.
 SPDI Rules only apply to bodies corporate and persons located in India and in few cases the rules only apply to relations between an individual and a body corporate, and not between two body corporates.

 Data Privacy: Key Features of the SPDI Rules:

 – Financial information, such as bank account or credit card or debit card or other payment instrument details;

 – Physical, physiological and mental health condition;

 – Any detail relating to the above as provided to body corporate for providing service; and